Super Bowl: 2010s: Patriots reign; parity in the NFC

-In Super Bowl LI, the first Super Bowl to end in overtime, the Atlanta Falcons led 28–3 late in the third quarter; however, they squandered the lead as the Patriots would tie the game 28–28 on back to back touchdowns and two-point conversions.
-The Falcons lost to the Patriots 34–28 in overtime.
-This 25 point deficit would be the largest comeback win for any team in a Super Bowl, breaking the previous of a 10-point deficit to come back and win.
+In Super Bowl LI, the first Super Bowl to end in overtime, the Atlanta Falcons led 28–3 late in the third quarter, but the Patriots came back to tie the game 28–28 with back-to-back touchdowns and two-point conversions, and the Patriots went on to win 34–28 in overtime.
+This 25-point deficit was the largest comeback win for any team in a Super Bowl, breaking the previous of a 10-point deficit to come back and win.
 The Patriots never held the lead until the game-winning touchdown in overtime.
-Tom Brady was awarded his record fourth Super Bowl MVP and 5th win as a Super Bowl Champion, throwing a then-record 466 yards for 43 completions.
+It was Tom Brady's 5th Super Bowl win and he was awarded his record fourth Super Bowl MVP, throwing a then-record 466 yards for 43 completions.

 In Super Bowl LII, the Philadelphia Eagles defeated the defending champion Patriots 41–33, ending a 57-year championship drought for the franchise.
 Nick Foles won the Super Bowl MVP.
-The Patriots totaled 613 yards in defeat, with Tom Brady breaking his previous Super Bowl record of 466 passing yards with an all-time playoff record 505 passing yards in the high scoring game; while the Eagles would gain 538 yards in victory.
-The Patriots' 33 points was the highest losing score in Super Bowl history.
-The combined total of 1,151 yards of offense for both teams broke an NFL record (for any game) that had stood for nearly seven decades.
-It was the Eagles' third Super Bowl appearance, and their first win in franchise history.
+The Patriots totaled 613 yards in defeat, with Tom Brady breaking his previous Super Bowl record of 466 passing yards with an all-time playoff record of 505 passing yards in the high-scoring game; while the Eagles would gain 538 yards in the victory.
+The combined total for both teams of 1,151 yards of offense broke an NFL record (for any game) that had stood for nearly seven decades.
+The Patriots' 33 points were the highest losing score in Super Bowl history, a record held until 2023, when the Eagles lost Super Bowl LVII to the Kansas City Chiefs by a score of 38–35.
+It was the Eagles' third Super Bowl appearance and their first win in franchise history.
 With the Eagles' victory, the NFC East became the first division to have each team win at least one Super Bowl.

 While Super Bowl LII produced the second highest-scoring Super Bowl, the following year's Super Bowl LIII became the lowest-scoring Super Bowl.
 The Patriots defeated the Los Angeles Rams, 13–3.
+In so doing, they became the team with the lowest point total by a winning team in Super Bowl history.
 Tom Brady would receive a record sixth Super Bowl championship, the most of any player in NFL history, surpassing his tie with Charles Haley for five wins.
 Brady would also become the oldest player to ever win a Super Bowl at age 41, while Bill Belichick would be the oldest coach to ever win a Super Bowl at age 66.
 Wide receiver Julian Edelman was named Super Bowl MVP.